-The Northern Ireland Housing Bulletin is produced each quarter by the Analytical Services Unit of the Department for Communities (formerly the Department for Social Development).
+The Northern Ireland Housing Bulletin is produced each quarter by the Analytical Services Unit of the Department for Communities.
 The Bulletin contains information on starts and completions, homelessness, the House Price Index and NHBC registered new dwelling sales and prices.